ngrlcu/Slides/docs/slides/demo.md

 examples/scene.txt:

 ``` [|1-4|6-10|12-21|23-25]
-# With float we can declare variables (a float is expected).
+# With 'float' we can declare variables (a float is expected).
 float red(0.5)

 [...]

-# With materials we can declare (guess what) materials.
+# With 'materials' we can declare (guess what) materials.
 Each of them includes a BRDF and a pigment.
 material sky_material(
-	diffuse(uniform(<0.8, 0.1, 1.>)),	# A diffuse BRDF will reflect rays in random directions.
+	diffuse(uniform(<0.8, 0.1, 1.0>)),	# A diffuse BRDF will reflect rays in random directions.
-	uniform(<0.8, 0.8, 1>)			# The sky is a light source, so we assign a non-black pigment to it.
+	uniform(<0.8, 0.8, 1.0>)			# The sky is a light source, so we assign a non-black pigment to it.
 )

 # Now that we have all our materials, we can define the actual shapes that are in the scene.

 [...]

-# Let's define the ground with a plane.
+# Let's define the ground with a 'plane'.
-# The language is flexible enough to permit spaces before "("
+# The language is flexible enough to permit spaces before '('
 plane (ground_material, translation([0, 0, -1]))

-# Finally, the sky is a big sphere of radius 7.5.
+# Finally, the sky is a big 'sphere' of radius 7.5.
 sphere(sky_material, scaling([7.5, 7.5, 7.5]))

-# Without a camera, there is nothing to see.
+# Without a 'camera' there is nothing to see!
-# You can set the type of camera, the tranformation to apply and the distance from the screen.
+# You can set the type of camera, the tranformations to apply and the distance from the screen.
 camera(perspective, translation([-1, 0, 0]) * rotation_z(angle), 1.0)
 ```
 ---